-So far two KAGRA-SAS has been assembled including this type-Bpp SAS.
-First one was the type-B prototype SAS which was assembled and tested in the TAMA site [].
+So far two KAGRA-SAS has been assembled including this iKAGRA-PR3 SAS.
+First one was the type-B prototype SAS which was assembled and tested in the TAMA site [35].
 The two SASs had mostly same mechanics for their payload and thus the frequency responses of the payload was expected to be same.